 - Your healthcare provider will insert an IV catheter into a vein, usually in your arm.
 He will attach the catheter to a machine called a blood cell separator.
 This machine collects your blood and separates the stem cells from your blood.
 Then the machine returns the blood to your body through another IV catheter inserted into your other arm.

 - Tell healthcare providers if you feel pain or tingling in your mouth, hands, or feet during the procedure.
 Normally, the procedure takes 3 to 5 hours a day over a period of 1 to 3 days.
 Stem cells can be used right away or frozen and used later.

 After your procedure:

 You will be taken to a room to rest.
-Do not get out of bed until caregivers say it is okay.
-After caregivers see that you are okay, you may be able to go home.
-If you are staying in the hospital, you will be taken to your room.
+You will be monitored closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+You will then be able to go home or be taken to your hospital room.

 - You cannot make it to your procedure.

 - You have severe bone or muscle pain.